 The Lynden Sculpture Garden is committed to promoting the enjoyment, understanding, and appreciation of art, sculpture and the environment through the exhibition of art and sculpture, educational experiences and connections with the community.
-Educational programming will focus on the intersection of art and nature, providing hands-on experiences that integrate Lynden’s collection of monumental outdoor sculpture with the natural ecology of the site.
-In preparation for opening to the public, the house and a portion of the grounds have been transformed using sustainable building and landscaping practices.
+Educational programming focuses on the intersection of art and nature, providing hands-on experiences that integrate Lynden’s collection of monumental outdoor sculpture with the natural ecology of the site.
+Prior to opening to the public, the house and a portion of the grounds were transformed using sustainable building and landscaping practices.

 Download a Brief History of Lynden Sculpture Garden.